 Pattern 5: Manual Entry (Last Resort)

-When no automated integration is technically feasible, a manual entry form is the only option.
-OC4IDS portals built on this pattern always fail eventually.
-CoST Uganda's assurance reports consistently documented the same pattern: manual entry compliance dropped within months of launch, recovered during audit periods, and declined again between audits.
-Manual entry is not a transparency system, it is a compliance theatre that produces unreliable data.
-If a government agency cannot automate any of the first four patterns, the correct answer is to document why and set a deadline for automation rather than to build a manual portal.
+When automated integration is not technically feasible, a manual entry form is the only option.
+OC4IDS portals built on this pattern fail.
+CoST Uganda's assurance reports documented the cycle across multiple programmes: compliance dropped within months of launch, recovered during audit periods, and declined again between audits.
+The data produced is unreliable because it reflects compliance effort, not project reality.

 Choosing the Right Pattern